 National Library of Medicine/National Institutes of Health information on overcoming the stresses and conflicts of divorce.

-Divorce and Separation: An Overview
+Divorce Law: An Overview

 An overview of divorce law from Cornell University Law School's Legal Information Institute.